netgrif/application-engine/docs/resources/resources_loading.md

 # Resource Loading

-If you want to load resources, which will not be in JAR(for example big files), you can use our resource loader.
+If you want to load resources, which are not included in JAR (for example large files), you can use the resource loader.
-ResourceLoader return InputStreamResource, from which you can use InputStream, and loading resources from directory **resource/**  inworking directory of the app.
+ResourceLoader returns an InputStreamResource.
+You can turn it into an InputStream and load resources from the directory **resource/**  in the working directory of the app.
-The prefix for NetgrifResourceLoaser is
+The prefix for ExternalResourceLoader is

 ```
-resource://
+resource:
 ```

 For use you can use code like this in your runner: